-formats_paths() - return a comma-separated list of colon-separated items representing full path to the formats of a book.
-You can use the select function to get the path for a specific format.
+formats_paths() - return a comma-separated list of colon-separated items FMT:PATH giving the full path to the formats of a book.
+You can use the select() function to get the path for a specific format.
 Note that format names are always uppercase, as in EPUB.